image of WHAT IS CYBER ESPIONAGE

 • Stuxnet and Operation Olympic Games:

-The Stuxnet infection and the ensuing Operation Olympic Games are notable cyber espionage incidents with worldwide ramifications, although not directly involving India.
+The Stuxnet infection and the Operation Olympic Games are notable cyber espionage incidents with worldwide ramifications, although not directly involving India.
 The 2010 discovery of the sophisticated computer worm Stuxnet was intended to harm Iran’s nuclear program.
 It’s thought that Israel and the United States are working together on it.

 • GhostNet and the Attack on Indian Government Computers: